 Students from disadvantaged families usually start behind their peers upon entry to Primary School due to their home situations.
 This could lead to lower self-esteem and loss of motivation to do well in school.
 Their school financial needs are usually covered by government subsidies, but they also need emotional support, regular motivation and nurturing.

 iShine started as a pilot programme in 2014 with Greendale Primary School.
-It now runs at Punggol Family Service Centre, under AMKFSC Community Services.
+Since 2015, iShine has been running at Punggol Family Service Centre, under AMKFSC Community Services.
 From 2020, iShine also runs at New Life Community Services.

 iShine is a thematic, hands-on exploratory learning programme that takes primary school children beyond their school curriculum.
 Adult volunteers journey with the children throughout the year-long programme’s different themes, spotting hidden talents and newly sparked interests.
 In so doing, we raise the children’s confidence and encourage higher aspirations.

 iShine has a collection of 10 themes covering diverse topics ranging from cooking (Junior Masterchef), urban design (Design a City), to understanding different occupations (When I Grow Up).
 The sessions take place fortnightly and run for 3 hours per session.
 Children and volunteers participate in the activities in teams and discuss what they learn together.

 Punggol Family Service Centre, under AMKFSC Community Services, became the programme host for iShine in 2015.

 The FSC serves families living in Punggol through casework and counselling services as well as community support services for parents, children and couples.

 Find out about Punggol Family Service Centre’s experiences here: